News: Record sale for a currency in the black foreign exchange market in Cuba

 Exchange rate of MLC to CUP according to elTOQUE: 413 CUP.

-This is complemented by the so-called "floating" exchange rate, which, although presented as a more flexible mechanism since mid-December, remains far from the informal rate and fails to meet the actual demand for foreign currency from the population.
+This is compounded by the so-called "floating" exchange rate, which, although presented as a more flexible mechanism since mid-December, remains far from the informal rate and fails to meet the actual demand for foreign currency from the population.

-Equivalence of United States Dollar (USD) bills to Cuban Peso (CUP), according to the exchange rates on March 4th:
+Equivalence of United States Dollar (USD) bills to Cuban Peso (CUP), according to the exchange rates on this March 4th:

 1 USD = 510 CUP.